 In a rural village far from the lives they’ve dreamed of, Benedict and Charlotte form a partnership that leads to a passionate affair.
 For the first time, Charlotte shares her secrets—and Benedict opens his heart.
 But the past still has power to wound, and danger closes in around them.
 They’ll have to choose: should they pursue the royal reward and be parted forever…or surrender to a love they might not survive?

-Story elements: Treasure hunt, hidden identity, partners, courtesan
+Story elements: Treasure hunt, hidden identity, courtesan, non-aristocratic characters

 References to death of family members

 “Romain launches her new Royal Rewards series on a high note with this richly rewarding Regency tale, in which she brilliantly demonstrates her flair for creating one-of-a-kind protagonists.”